 Engage in conversation: Online, you can use the hashtag #DayOfTheGirl to join the conversation or you can visit DayOfTheGirl.org to learn more about ways you can advocate for girls.
 Offline, you should talk it out with your family, friends, and acquaintances.
 Ask yourself: In which ways can we support girls today (and always)?

-Check out organizations dedicated to empowering girls around the world: There's many organizations taking on these challenges, from ending child marriage, to helping with girls' education, providing healthcare, and fighting poverty.
+Check out organisations dedicated to empowering girls around the world: There's many organisations taking on these challenges, from ending child marriage, to helping with girls' education, providing healthcare, and fighting poverty.
 These include the Malala Fund, She's The First, CARE International, Camfed, and Girls Not Brides.
 They could use your support, be it through donations or volunteering.

 Support the girls in your life: Today, and everyday, remind every girl that you encounter that they're powerful, they matter, and they're an essential part of our future.
 And don't forget to put those words into action, because it's on us to create a better world for all girls.